peperodriguez/git_recipes/README.md

     $ git checkout --track <name_of_remote>/<name_of_remote_branch_to_track>

-Remove a local branch (if it is tracking a remote one, the remote is not deleted) ([more info](https://makandracards.com/makandra/621-git-delete-a-branch-local-or-remote "No, no Stackoverflow this time!
+Remove a local branch (if it is tracking a remote one, it is not deleted) ([more info](https://makandracards.com/makandra/621-git-delete-a-branch-local-or-remote "No, no Stackoverflow this time!
 Gotcha!")):

    First, you must pull: